ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 {{< figure src = "pablo-picture.jpeg" class = "pull-left" width = "300" alt = "Profile picture of Pablo Tiscornia." caption = "<center><strong>Pablo Tiscornia</strong><br>Process coordinator.<br>Ministry of Tourism and Sports of the Nation. <br>National Office of Markets and Statistics</center>">}}

-[Pablo Tiscornia](https://twitter.com/pabblo_h) is part of _el Tucu_'s team--how Juan Pablo is known--and explains that from the beginning their work used everything the R community offered along with a free software philosophy.
+[Pablo Tiscornia](https://twitter.com/pabblo_h) is part of _Tucu_'s team, and explains that the starting point of the work, in an office that until recently combined manual processes and almost everything was in proprietary software, was the free software philosophy added to all that the R community had been offering in the region.
 Until now, the work in the office combined manual processes and almost everything used proprietary software.
 Pablo and Tucu met with a team of approximately 17 people who worked in some way with data processing and who were all very involved with the processes: _“first we needed to solve an internal work dynamic (...) there was a lot to do.
 Today I think out of those 17 people 15, 14 all of them know how to open R, they know how to put together a script and they know how they want to be involved in the process we define.
 From the moment you have a piece of data until you communicate at the end.”_

 At this stage, their objective was achieved: the team learned the tool and the work dynamics that they had defined as the most appropriate.